envoyproxy/envoy-mobile/docs/root/api/http.rst

 set of headers/data has been written, or by using the helper function that returns a ``CancelableStream`` type instead of a ``StreamEmitter``.

-The unary helper function takes optional body data, closes the stream, then waits for a response.
+The unary helper function takes optional body data, then closes the stream.
 The ``CancelableStream`` it returns does not expose options for sending additional data.

 **Kotlin**::